reader-books/project_rbac/README.md

 # project_rbac
 - this test project is created for studying bases of computer sciences, algorithms and design patterns
 - it consists the bases of the registration, authorization and authentication
-- threre are three bases classes: user, role, permission + two relations classes: user-role, role-permission
+- there are three bases classes: user, role, permission + two relations classes: user-role, role-permission
 ## 1. Features in present
 - PHP: PDO extension
 - OOP (bases)